Threefields/iot-core-azure-dm-client/docs/diagnostic-logs-management.md

             - `"no"`: indicates no properties to apply from the device twin.
 This makes sense only if the collector is already defined on the device and the user does not want to modify it.
             - `{collector configuration object}`: defines the collector configurations to apply.
 See below for more details.
     - `"?"`: specifies what that the DM client should report about the existing collectors.
 This can be used to enumerate defined collectors.
-      - `"onlyCollectorNames"`: report only the names of the defined collectors.
       - `"detailed"`: report all details.
+      - `"minimal"`: report only the names of the defined collectors.
       - `"none"`: don't report except those that are marked to be reported in the desired section.

 ### Collector Configuration Object